csdms/bmi/docs/source/bmi.best_practices.rst

 * Don't change the variable names for exchange items you currently use within your model to :term:`Standard Names`.
-Instead, find a `matching`_ Standard Name for each of these variable and then write your BMI functions to accept the Standard Names and map them to your model's internal names.
+Instead, find a `matching`_ Standard Name for each variable and then write your BMI functions to accept the Standard Names and map them to your model's internal names.